Southbank-Centre/OpenEvent/README.md

 ### Content types

 * **Event** An event happening at a certain time and location, such as a concert, lecture, or festival.
+Repeated events may be structured as separate Event objects.
 Events can be linked to other events in a hierarchical structure, and also have Persons and Places associated to them (see Relation types below).
-The following Event types are defined as individual content types and enabled by default:
-    * ChildrensEvent
-    * ComedyEvent
-    * DanceEvent
-    * EducationEvent
-    * Event (default value)
-    * Festival
-    * FoodEvent
-    * LiteraryEvent
-    * MusicEvent
-    * TheaterEvent
-    * VisualArtsEvent
+Designed in accordance with the [schema.org Event type](https://schema.org/Event).
 * **Person** A person (alive, dead, undead, or fictional).
 Persons can be associated to Events.
+Designed in accordance with the [schema.org Person type](http://schema.org/Person).
 * **Place** A place has a fixed, physical extension.
 Places can be linked with other places in a hierarchical structure.
+Designed in accordance with the [schema.org Place type](https://schema.org/Place).

 ### Taxonomies:

-* <del>**EventType** The following event types are pre-defined: @TODO to be confirmed next sprint!!</del>
 * **Person title** Popular name titles are predefined.

 ### Relation types